Solving Logical Reasoning Questions: Tips

-A, B, C, D, E, F, G, H, and K are sitting around a circle facing the center.
+A, B, C, D, E, F, G, H, and K are sitting around a circle facing the centre.
 F is fourth to the right of A who is third to the right of B.

 K is fourth to the left of B and third to the right of D.C is third to the right of H. E is second to the left of G. Who is sitting immediate right of F?

 Draw a circle and arrange the persons such that all the constraints are taken care of.
 G is sitting immediate to the right of F.